fineanmol/plant-tree/README.md

-🌾 Updated on Sat, 04 Oct 2025 12:27:19 GMT
+🌵 Updated on Sat, 04 Oct 2025 14:11:43 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "Truth can only be found in one place: the code."